CodeNameNoah/TipJar/README.md

 1. When you open the application, you will see a button to connect to MetaMask.
 Clicking on this button will prompt you to connect with your MetaMask account.

 2. Most users will be loaded on the home page when you first visit our site. simply just fill in the address and amount fields and click "send tip".
-A window will pop up for you to connect your MetaMask wallet with our application.
+A window will pop up for you to connect your MetaMask with our application.

 ![ezgif com-video-to-gif (6)](https://github.com/CodeNameNoah/TipJar/assets/128002901/ce70cda0-92a7-4e41-80a1-1ef7642ecd9e)